dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

   [Authentication/EnableWebSignIn CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-authentication#authentication-enablewebsignin)

 - **Preferred Azure AD tenant domain**: Enter an existing domain name in your Azure AD organization.
 When users in this domain sign in, they don't have to type the domain name.
 For example, enter `contoso.com`.
-Users in the `contoso.com` domain can sign in using their user name, such as "abby", instead of "abby@contoso.com".
+Users in the `contoso.com` domain can sign in using their user name, such as `abby`, instead of `abby@contoso.com`.

   [Authentication/PreferredAadTenantDomainName CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-authentication#authentication-preferredaadtenantdomainname)

+Select **OK** to save your changes.

 ## Per-app privacy exceptions